By Marques Ogden

 A coach is someone who cares deeply about your development.
 But a coach is only effective if their athletes have the ability to be an active listener.
 Especially if your coach is someone you want to be like or is doing what you want to do.
 You are taking their information, processing it and applying it to your life.

 I have an acronym for COACH: Caring, Objective, Affluent, Consistent, High performer.
-A coach cares about your development at the core.
-A coach is objective – they’re going to give you really great advice that you may not want to hear all the time, but they’re fair and objective and they have your best interests at heart.
+A coach cares about your development at the core, just like a financial advisor.
+A coach is objective – they give you really great advice that you may not want to hear, but they’re fair and objective and they have your best interests at heart (all qualities that you want when approaching wealth management and working with a financial advisor).
 A coach is affluent – not with money or fame, but with opening up their Rolodex to you.
-They know a lot of people that can help you expand and grow your network and become better at what you do.
-A coach is consistent, they’re going to show up every single day.
+They know a lot of people that can help you expand and grow your network and become better at what you do (just like a good financial advisor helps you reach your financial objectives).
+A coach is consistent, they show up every single day.
 Belief is the hope that someone is going to get something done, but trust is the full confidence that somebody is going to do what they say they’re going to do to help you succeed.
 Great coaches turn belief into trust.
 Lastly, your coach is a high performer.
 They have the pedigree and proven track record of doing what they have done to help you do what you need to do.

 The Financial Advisor as a Coach

-What does all that have to do with financial advice?
+What does all that have to do with financial planners?

 “A financial advisor is like a coach, but for your financial life, helping guide you across different milestones – savings, investments and eventually your retirement,” says Jamie Hopkins, managing partner of Omaha, Neb.-based Carson Group.